 The Customer Satisfaction Score (CSAT) is a key performance indicator of customer satisfaction.
-The goal of the CSAT is to determine how satisfied customers are with the services, goods, business, or team.
+The goal of the CSAT is to determine how satisfied customers are with the services, goods, business, or customer service team.
 Customers are asked about their level of happiness regarding one or more aspects of the business.
-The answers taken from a CSAT are expressed as a percentage between 0 to 100% – a higher percentage indicates higher satisfaction.
+The answers taken from a CSAT are expressed as a percentage, ranging from 0 to 100%.
+A higher percentage indicates higher satisfaction.

-Questions asked on the customer satisfaction score includes:
+Questions asked on the customer satisfaction score include: